 A third reason is very few staffers are both public-facing and developing educational content.
 Most employees aren’t hired to work with marketing or PR partners, so they don’t have the necessary skills that an experienced SME does.

 Why SMEs Aren’t At More B2B Challenger Brands

-Stay tuned, this trend is still in the very early stages.
+This hiring trend is still in the very early stages.
 We’re not seeing this in full force yet because:

 - Few founders know the value of this key hire

-- Fewer companies can afford SMEs
+- Few companies can afford full-time SMEs

 - A+ media resources

 - Magnets for talent that aid HR efforts